 These guidelines should thus serve as a framework to guide care, not as immutable standards.
-Similar to the US Centers for Disease Control and Prevention opioid guidelines,339 which have been criticized for being taken out of context by some insurance carriers and limiting access to care, payers should consider context, unique clinical considerations and provider and patient input, rather than mandating inflexible application.^{340 341}
+Similar to the US Centers for Disease Control and Prevention opioid guidelines, which have been criticized for being taken out of context by some insurance carriers and limiting access to care, payers should consider context, unique clinical considerations and provider and patient input, rather than mandating inflexible application.
+340 341

 A second limitation was the high number of participants in our workgroup representing multiple countries and professional organizations, which is more than what is typically recommended to achieve consensus, but was necessary to ensure the participation of multiple stakeholder organizations.
 This led to the creation of subcommittees for individual questions, which were sent to the entire committee after editing by the Committee Chair.
 The use of small subcommittees to develop recommendations can result in an inability to come up with the best answer, while the large number of participants in the main committee can lead to inefficiency and failure to consider everyone's opinion.
-Fourth, recommendations by nature are influenced by the opinions and clinical experience of the group, which in our case contained only academically accomplished interventional pain physicians.
-This was done because the questions we considered were mostly technical, rather than overarching ones such as effectiveness.
-It is therefore possible that including more private practitioners, non-pain physicians and even patients may have led to different conclusions.